Hot Products

 If you use this products in your scientific publication, it should be cited in the publication as: Creative Bioarray cat no. If your paper has been published, please click here to submit the PubMed ID of your paper to get a coupon.

-Fetal liver-derived CD34+ cells constitute a critical subset of hematopoietic stem cells (HSCs) and hematopoietic progenitor cells (HSPCs).
-The CD34 molecule is a highly glycosylated type I transmembrane glycoprotein selectively expressed on the surface of human and other mammalian HSCs and HSPCs, with its expression diminishing as cells undergo maturation.
-Through the employment of immunomagnetic separation techniques (MACS), cells expressing the CD34 antigen can be meticulously isolated and purified.
-Within the fetal liver milieu, CD34+ cells are integral to the hematopoietic process, possessing the capability to differentiate into a plethora of blood cell types, including erythrocytes, leukocytes, and thrombocytes, thereby sustaining normal hematopoietic function.
-Additionally, CD34+ cells contribute significantly to the regulation of the immune system by mediating cell adhesion, participating in inflammatory responses, and facilitating lymphocyte homing, thus maintaining immune homeostasis.
+Fetal liver-derived CD34+ cells are a major component of hematopoietic stem cells (HSCs) and hematopoietic progenitor cells (HSPCs).
+CD34 is a highly glycosylated type I transmembrane glycoprotein that's expressed only on the surface of human and other mammalian HSCs and HSPCs, and its activity decreases with cell maturation.
+Cells displaying the CD34 antigen can be isolated and purified using immunomagnetic separation (MACS).
+Among the CD34+ cells in the fetal liver, which can differentiate into a broad range of blood cells such as erythrocytes, leukocytes and thrombocytes to maintain normal hematopoiesis, are central to hematopoietic function.
+What's more, CD34+ cells play a key role in the immune system regulation by mediating cell adhesion, in inflammatory activity, and in lymphocyte homing to regulate immune homeostasis.

-As fetal development advances, the population of CD34+ cells within the fetal liver exhibits dynamic fluctuations.
-Notably, during mid-gestation (11 to 20 weeks), the fetal liver is characterized by a relatively high concentration of CD34+ cells.
-This temporal peak affords the extraction of a substantial quantity of HSCs and progenitor cells, highlighting their pronounced proliferative and differentiation potential during this gestational window, which renders them invaluable for both research and clinical applications.
-Fetal liver-derived CD34+ cells display an enhanced proliferative potential compared to their adult bone marrow and umbilical cord blood counterparts, owing to their higher telomere content and lower human leukocyte antigen (HLA) expression.
-Consequently, these cells hold significant therapeutic potential in hematopoietic stem cell transplantation, gene therapy, regenerative medicine, and immunotherapy.
+As the fetal grows, the amount of CD34+ cells in the fetal liver fluctuates.
+Notably, during mid-gestation (11 to 20 weeks), the fetal liver contains relatively high numbers of CD34+ cells.
+This temporal peak enables the harvesting of large numbers of HSCs and progenitor cells that, with their high proliferative and differentiation potential during this gestational period, are unbeatable resources for research and therapeutic use.
+Fetal liver CD34+ cells have superior proliferative capabilities when compared with adult bone marrow and umbilical cord blood cells because they are longer in telomeres and lack human leukocyte antigen (HLA) expression.
+They therefore have great therapeutic potential for hematopoietic stem cell transplantation, gene therapy, regenerative medicine and immunotherapy.

 GH Supplementation Hastens Human Lymphohematopoietic Cell Recovery in the Blood